ihandrian/PiRobot5/training/GoogleColabTraining.md

-# Google Colab Training Guide for PiRobot V.4
+# Google Colab Training Guide for PiRobot5

 This guide explains how to train your PiRobot for autonomous navigation using Google Colab.
 The process involves three main steps:
 1. Data Collection (Manual Mode)